eNMS-automation/eNMS/docs/automation/services.rst

 Most services are designed to run on devices from the inventory.
 There are three properties for selecting devices.
 The list of targets will be the union of all devices coming from these properties.

+- ``Run Method`` Defines whether the service should run once, or if it should run once per device.
+Most default services are designed to run once per device.
 - ``Devices`` Direct selection by device names
 - ``Pools`` Direct selection from pools.
 The set of all devices from all selected pools will be used.
 - ``Device query`` and ``Query Property Type`` Programmatic selection with a python query